- Compatibility

 - include "ocilib.h" in your application

-- define call convention (OCI_API) to __stdcall
+- define the calling convention (OCI_API) as __stdcall

-- define charset mode (OCI_CHARSET_ANSI | OCI_CHARSET_WIDE)
+- define the charset mode (OCI_CHARSET_ANSI | OCI_CHARSET_WIDE)

 Note for recompiling OCILIB: